 Every website must have a purpose.
 When visitors come to your site, you want there to be an outcome from the visit.
-Whether it’s commenting on a blog article, submitting a contact form, or buying a product, you want your web design to foster engagement in some way on your website.
+Whether it’s commenting on a blog article, submitting a contact form, or buying a product, you want your web design to foster engagement in some way.
 It makes no sense to start your web design by just throwing a bunch of pictures and text online and tell everyone to check out your website.
 That’s like inviting everyone over to your house to watch your dog take a dump.
-That’s boring, and who wants to watch an animal crap anyway (unless it’s this kind of crap)?
-But, if you don’t give something of value to offer you won’t get something of value.
+If you don’t give something of value to offer, you won’t get something of value.

-Here are a few techniques that every website should have so you’re not exchanging your visitor’s time for the value of your dog’s crap.
+Here are a few web design techniques that every website should have so you’re not exchanging your visitor’s time for the value of your dog’s crap.

-One way to do that is ask questions.
-If you’re a company that offers a service, ask questions on your site that many of your customers ask you.
+One tool of interactive web design is ask questions.
+If you’re a company that offers a service, pose hypothetical questions on your site that many of your customers may ask of you.
 Then, instead of answering that question on the site, point them to a contact form or contact number.
 Make sure that your customer service department is ready and available to answer the questions that’ll come flooding in.
 You can also pose questions via social media or at the end of your blog posts, encouraging readers to start a discussion on social media or in the comments of a blog post you’ve written.

 Whatever you’re wanting the visitor to do, build your web design to have it be accessible with no more than one click.
 The average online surfer spends less than thirty seconds on a single website.
 Think about it.
 When you’re surfing the internet, you bounce all around from one page to another.
 Very seldom do you actually stay on a site for very long.
-So if you don’t make it easy for them to engage with you somehow,you’ve lost them.
+So if you don’t make it easy for them to engage with you somehow, you’ve lost them.
 When working on your web design, make it obvious what you want them to do and make it easy for them to do it.
 Remember, no more than one click.